KarthikhRR/Stella-Agent/README.md

 >
 > `yarn` should be installed via Corepack ([tutorial](https://yarnpkg.com/corepack))

-1. Clone the repository `git clone git@github.com:i-am-valo/valo-agent-framework`.
+1. Clone the repository `git clone git@github.com:i-am-Hivemind/Hivemind-agent-framework`.
 2. Install dependencies `yarn install --immutable && yarn prepare`.
 3. Create `.env` (from `.env.template`) and fill in missing values (if any).
-4. Start the agent `yarn run start:valo` (it runs `/examples/agents/valo.ts` file).
+4. Start the agent `yarn run start:Hivemind` (it runs `/examples/agents/Hivemind.ts` file).

 ➡️ All examples can be found in the [examples](/examples) directory.

-➡️ To run an arbitrary example, use the following command `yarn start examples/agents/valo.ts` (just pass the appropriate path to the desired example).
+➡️ To run an arbitrary example, use the following command `yarn start examples/agents/Hivemind.ts` (just pass the appropriate path to the desired example).

 ### 📦 Modules